-The Grand Rapids Boulder Project is a group of climbers working with the American Alpine Club – West Michigan Chapter and the Grand Rapids City Parks and Recreation Department to activate Monroe North Park along the Grand River with a temporary boulder park in 2020.
+The Grand Rapids Boulder Project is effort of the American Alpine Club – West Michigan Chapter in collaboration with Grand Rapids City Parks and Recreation Department to build and run climbing structures in Highland Park.

 Our long-term goal is to create and activate a boulder park in the Grand River corridor to expand access to climbing and support the creation of an outdoor adventure city.
 Our goal aligns with the GR Forward Plan, River Restoration/Action Plan, Green Grand Rapid Plan and Grand Rapids Parks and Recreation Master Plan.
 It is our hope that this project helps to create a stronger community, one that is more united and active through climbing.
 Access to climbing for everyone, and especially underrepresented populations in climbing, is a key motivator.

 West Michigan climbers began organizing in the fall of 2016 to encourage the Parks and Rec Dept. to add a boulder park to the current roster of park infrastructure.
 This push was in response to a broad call for input on the Parks and Rec Dept. master plan.
-A volunteer-led movement called the Boulder Project quickly grew to support the concept.
+A volunteer-led movement refereed to as the boulder project quickly grew to support the concept.

 A boulder park is a man-made structure consisting of climbing walls designed to look vaguely like outdoor boulders.
 The boulder park is designed to be enjoyable for all demographics.
-It will include two temporary 12 foot high boulders.
-Each boulder will have unique climbing features and be outfitted with removable climbing holds that allow for creative routes for various ability levels.
+The park includes two 12 foot high boulders.
+Each boulder has unique climbing features and is outfitted with removable climbing holds that allow for creative routes for various ability levels.
 These routes will change frequently to encourage repeated use.
-The boulders will be surrounded by manufactured wood surface.
-Informational signs will welcome visitors, inform of risk, highlight sponsors and explain bouldering.
+The boulders are surrounded by manufactured wood surface.
+An informational sign welcome visitors.
+The boulders and routes are named after sponsors and supporters.